-In this difficult time of social distancing, we hope our resources help to inform and entertain your family & students.
+In this difficult time of remote learning, we hope our art activities help to inform and entertain your family & students.

 Stay safe and be well!

-Want more ideas for the art room?
+Want more art activities for remote learning?
 Join our email list to receive our bi-weekly blog.

-Pop up Art School is a mobile business that teaches over 50 art workshops a year in public libraries, afterschool enrichment and adult art workshops.
+Pop up Art School is a mobile and online business that teaches over 50 art workshops a year in public libraries, afterschool enrichment and adult art workshops.

 If you are looking for an enjoyable and low start-up cost side hustle without the ball-and-chain of a brick and mortar studio, join our Facebook group Pop up Art School-How to Run a Mobile Art Business.
 Whether you are curious or ready to start your mobile business, stop by and introduce yourself!